demisto/content/Packs/Cisco-umbrella-cloud-security/README.md

 **On AWS**

-First, make sure you have the below prerequisites:
+Ensure you have the below prerequisites:
 1. A login to Amazon AWS service
 2. A bucket configured in Amazon S3 to be used for storing logs.